riban-bw/ribanrotaryencoderlib/README.md

 This library works well with some of the lowest quality encoders with poor bounce response from mechanical wipers.

 Credit and thanks to John Main (best-microcontroller-projects.com) for his inspiration and information that allowed development of this library.

+To compile a program with source code called main.cpp to an executeable called test:

+`g++ -o test main.cpp ribanRotaryEncoder.cpp-lwiringPi -lpthread`

+(assuming libwiringPi.a (orlibwiringPi.so) and libpthread.a (or libpthread.o) are in lib path and includes are in include path).